YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 - providing methods for events, including those specialized for AOP.
 - explicitly using the addons `selector <intro-selector>`_ and `config <intro-config>`_

-To see the code for the resource store, see `store.server.js <https://github.com/yahoo/mojito/blob/develop/source/lib/store.server.js>`_ in the `Mojito GitHub repository <https://github.com/yahoo/mojito/>`_.
+To see the code for the resource store, see `store.server.js <https://github.com/yahoo/mojito/blob/develop/source/lib/store.server.js>`_.

 .. _intro-use: